 Grove City College | Box 3090 | Grove City, PA 16127

 Tel: 724.458.3388 | Email: [email protected]

-Paul C. Kemeny is a professor of religion and humanities at Grove City College and a fellow for character & ethics with The Center for Vision & Values.
-He is the author of “Princeton in the Nation’s Service: Religious Ideals and Educational Practice, 1868-1928,” Religion in America Series (Oxford University Press, 1998) and co-editor of “American Church History: A Reader” (Abingdon Press, 1998).
-His academic specialties are history of religion, American culture, and American higher education, and he is currently researching a book, “The First Moral Majority: The New England Watch and Ward Society and Moral Reform Politics in Late Nineteenth and Early Twentieth-Century America,” in addition to serving as the editor of “Church, State, and Social Justice: Five Views.”
+Paul C. Kemeny is professor of religion and humanities at Grove City College and assistant dean of the Calderwood School of Arts and Letters.
+He is the author of “Princeton in the Nation’s Service: Religious Ideals and Educational Practice, 1868-1928,” of the Religion in America Series (Oxford University Press, 1998) and co-editor of “American Church History: A Reader” (Abingdon Press, 1998) and editor of Faith, Freedom, and Higher Education: Historical Analysis and Contemporary Reflection (Pickwick Press, 2013).
+His academic specialties are history of religion, American culture, and American higher education, and he is currently researching a book, “The First Moral Majority: The New England Watch and Ward Society and Moral Reform Politics in Late Nineteenth and Early Twentieth-Century America,” in addition to serving as the editor of “Church, State, and Social Justice: Five Views” (InterVarsity Press, 2007).
 Kemeny received his B.A. from Wake Forest University, his M.A.R. and M.Div. from Westminster Theological Seminary, a Th.M. from Duke University, and his Ph.D. from Princeton Theological Seminary.

 Paul C. Kemeny, Ph.D.